edgepointlearning/edgepointlearning.github.io/collections/_posts/2014-01-01-SAMPLE-POST.md

   name: Tyler Campbell
 image: blog/2014/2014-01-01-dog-face.jpg
 excerpt: This text shows up in search engines and on the blog listings page.
 This text shows up in search engines and on the blog listings page.
 This text shows up in search engines and on the blog listings page.
-date: 2025-01-02
+date: 2025-01-01
 related: false
 redirect_from: "/blog/2001/01/01/sample-post"
 ---
 ## Howdy!
 (This is an H2.
 Don't use H1.)

 This is an example blog post that shows several types of HTML content supported in this theme.
-Integer posuere erat a ante venenatis dapibus posuere velit aliquet.
-Lorem ipsum dolor sit amet.

 ## Images

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.

 ### Wide images are 1170px wide